-March 31, 2021 De cember 31, 2020
+June 30, 2021 December 31, 2020

 Property, Plant & Equipment

 Land \$ 326 \$ 326

 Buildings 6,223 6,223

-Machinery and equipment 38,443 38,443
+Machinery and equipment 38,608 38,443

-Vehicles 142 142
+Vehicles 373 142

-Construction in progress 109,800 56,529
+Construction in progress 240,773 56,529

-\$ 154,934 \$ 101,663
+\$ 286,303 \$ 101,663

 Less: Accumulated depreciation

+Total \$ 286,303 \$ 101,663

-Total \$ 154,934 \$ 101,663
+Total \$ 286,303 \$ 101,663

 Construction in progress is primarily comprised of retooling and construction at the Company's facility in Lordstown, Ohio to ready the plant to begin the manufacturing of electric vehicles.
 The Company is currently reengineering its production process, bringing acquired assets up to the level needed for production and evaluating assets that will be necessary in the production of the Endurance pickup truck.
 Completed assets will be transferred to their respective asset classes and depreciation will begin when an asset is ready for its intended use.
-As of March 31, 2021, manufacturing has not begun and thus no depreciation was recognized in 2021 or 2020.
+As of June 30, 2021, manufacturing has not begun and thus no depreciation was recognized in 2021 or 2020.

 Property, plant and equipment consist of an idle assembly and manufacturing plant in Lordstown, Ohio.
-The facility is equipped with the tooling necessary to begin production of the Endurance pickup truck along with all personal property, purchased from GM in November 2019 for \$20 million, recorded as a Note Payable.
+The facility is equipped with the tooling necessary to begin production of the Endurance pickup truck along with all personal property, purchased from GM in November 2019 for \$20 million, recorded as a related party note payable.
 In early 2019, GM made the decision to halt manufacturing on its Chevrolet Cruze sedan which was manufactured at its Lordstown plant.
 The plant remained closed with no production until GM and the Company were able to agree on the terms of the asset purchase, which resulted in a purchase price significantly lower than the fair market value of the assets acquired.

-The cost of property, plant and equipment includes the value of the \$20.0 million Note Payable, along with any directly attributable costs of bringing the asset to its working condition and location for intended use, including direct acquisition costs and capitalized interest.
-The Company recorded \$0.1 million of capitalized during 2019 and \$0.3 million during the quarter ended March 31, 2021 as the facility assets underwent activities necessary to bring them to their intended use.
+The cost of property, plant and equipment includes the value of the \$20.0 million related party note payable, along with any directly attributable costs of bringing the asset to its working condition and location for intended use, including direct acquisition costs and capitalized interest.
+The Company recorded \$0.1 million of interest capitalized during 2019 and \$0.3 million during the quarter ended March 31, 2020 as the facility assets underwent activities necessary to bring them to their intended use.
 Beginning April 1, 2020, activity on the facility stopped due to the shutdown caused by the COVID-19 pandemic.
-As these activities were no longer ongoing, interest capitalization on the Note Payable was suspended.
-Therefore, interest from April 1, 2020 through the date of the Business Combination, our Note Payable totaled \$0.4 million and was settled as part of the Business Combination.
+As these activities were no longer ongoing, interest capitalization on the related party note payable was suspended.
+Therefore, interest from April 1, 2020 through the date of the Business Combination which totaled \$0.4 million was expensed as incurred.
+As of the date of the Business Combination, our related party note payable totaled \$20.8 million and was settled as part of the Business Combination.

 During the quarter ended March 31, 2020, the Company also purchased property from GM for \$1.2 million which was recorded to construction in progress.
 The corresponding Due to related party balance was satisfied with equity at the consummation of the Business Combination as described in Note 1.
 See Note 7 for further details on the Due to related party balance.
+During the quarter ended June 30, 2020, the Company sold equipment which it determined was not necessary for production which resulted in a gain on sale of the asset for \$2.3 million.

 During the fourth quarter of 2020, we also recognized an additional \$23.2 million of property that was exchanged for common stock as part of the Business Combination.
-See Note 7 for further details regarding this exchange.